leudz/shipyard/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## Origin of the name

+Assembly lines take input, process it at each step, and output a result.
+You can have multiple lines working in parallel as long as they don't bother each other.

+Shipyards such as the [Venetian Arsenal](https://en.wikipedia.org/wiki/Venetian_Arsenal) are some of the oldest examples of successful, large-scale, industrial assembly lines.
+So successful that it could output a fully-finished ship _every day_.

+*Shipyard* is a project you can use to build your own highly-parallel software processes.